siddharthyayavaram/Blockchain-Movie-Ticketing/README.md

 - Block: represents a block in the blockchain, containing a list of transactions and a reference to the previous block in the chain.
     - stores hash, previousHash , timeStamp and a transaction object to store the transaction.
     - Methods:
+        - createBlock() // done through Block constructor and added to the chain using addBlock() method of blockchain class
         - mineBlock()
         - calculateBlockHash()
         - all required getters and setters